American Elm neighbors frustrated by lack of communication about homicide, safety

-Following Monday's double homicide at the American Elm restaurant in northwest Denver, the office of the medical examiner said Emerall Vaughn, 34, and Ignacio Gutierrez Morales, 58, both died of gunshot wounds.
+Following Monday's double homicide at the American Elm restaurant in northwest Denver, the city's medical examiner said Emerall Vaughn, 34, and Ignacio Gutierrez Morales, 58, both died of gunshot wounds.

-After waiting four days to learn how the two died, some area business owners and residents are frustrated with communication regarding the incident.
+After waiting four days to learn how the two died, some area business owners and residents are frustrated with the dearth of communication from authorities regarding the incident.

+In response to people's frustration, a police spokesperson said the department seeks a balance between releasing information and ensuring the investigation's integrity.

-Marco Albertin, co-owner of Voghera Ristorante & Apericena at 3963 Tennyson St., less than half a mile from American Elm, said he is appreciative of everything law enforcement does, but is disappointed by communication to the public after the incident.
+Marco Albertin, co-owner of Voghera Ristorante & Apericena at 3963 Tennyson St., less than half a mile from American Elm, said he is appreciative of everything law enforcement does but is disappointed by the lack of communication to the public after the incident.

 Albertin is frustrated that communication from police "downplayed" danger to the community.
 While he doesn't want unnecessary panic, he also doesn't feel comfortable telling his employees the area is safe when, as far as the public knows, the suspect has not been caught.